 Thesis Writing and Evaluation (6 credit courses)

 Thesis writing and evaluation will be done as per rules of IoBM (BASR).
-Thesis should be Mathematics of Insurance and Computing Oriented.
+The thesis should be Mathematics of Insurance and Computing Oriented.

 - Financial Mathematics and Computational Finance

 - Elective II